aragon/aragon-wiki/docs/videos/running_all_devs.md

 ## Step 5.
 Post-livestream follow-up

-Copy+paste the notes and video recording link to the agenda page in the wiki.
+Copy+paste the notes and video recording link to the call notes file created in Step 1.
 Fill out each empty/ default section accordingly.

 Go into the YouTube Creator Studio > Video Manager > Videos, click the arrow button next to the call video, and click "Download MP4".
 Upload the video file to the Aragon Foundation cloud storage instance for backup.